What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Apple named Flipboard its iPad App of the Year for 2010.
 The app has been positioned as a more user-friendly iteration of aggregation tools like RSS readers and Twitter apps.

 Flipboard plans to generate revenue by selling advertising, aiming at ad rates similar to those of print, which would be far ahead of most online advertising rates.
 It launched its first advertising program in July 2011 through a partnership with Conde Nast.
 Its advertising program has drawn criticism from some of its partner publications, leading Conde Nast’s Wired and The New Yorker to pull out of it in June 2012.
+It announced plans to add video ads in fall 2014.

 In December 2010, Flipboard announced Flipboard Pages, a new format for presenting articles through custom-designed layouts.
 Flipboard Pages debuted with a number of partners in the traditional publishing industries, including The Washington Post Magazine, SB Nation, Lonely Planet, and the San Francisco Chronicle.
 About 50 publishers, including The Guardian and The Daily Telegraph, had joined the program through October 2011.
 The New York Times announced in 2012 it would expand its paywall to include access via Flipboard.
 Flipboard also began partnering with Google in 2012 to include Google+ and YouTube streams.
 In November 2012, it added a books section through Apple’s iBookstore.